Management Department (MGT)

 Employee Training and Development

 The course examines principles and practices of employee training and development in business organizations.
 Students learn to analyze training needs and objectives at the organization and job level.
 They also learn about various instructional methods used in business.
-Differences between formal and informal training and development programs will be considered.
-Methods of evaluating training and development programs will also be discussed.
-The relationship between training and development and other organizational and human resource management goals will also be examined.
-Prerequisite: admission to business.
+Differences between formal and informal training and development programs are considered.
+Methods of evaluating training and development programs are also discussed.
+The relationship between training and development and other organizational and human resource management goals is examined.
+Prerequisite: MGT 308 or MGT 385 or concurrent enrollment.
 Offered Occasionally.

 MGT 484 Cr.3